Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 As mentioned earlier, Lalbagh is spread over 240 acres and houses many interesting things.
 There are many places inside this garden.

-Glass Door: The glass door that is the major hub for horticulture was developed in 1890 and is modelled like the Crystal Palace of London that accidently caught fire and was ruined in 1936.
-The annual flower show is carried in the glass house.
-There is flower clock inside the garden that works on the electronic quartz mechanism.
+Glass Door: The glass door that is the major hub for horticulture was developed in 1890 and is modelled like the Crystal Palace of London, which accidentally caught fire and was ruined in 1936.
+The annual flower show is held in the glasshouse.
+There is a flower clock inside the garden that works on an electronic quartz mechanism.
 The clock dial is approx. 7 meters in diameter and is beautifully decorated with multi-colored flowers.

-Peninsular Gneiss Rock: The rock is one of the oldest existing rocks in the world.
-There is a small monument constructed on this rock that has won the recognition of the National Geological Monument.
+Peninsular Gneiss Rock: The rock is among the oldest known rocks in the world.
+There is a small monument constructed on this rock that has been designated a National Geological Monument.
 This garden is a full package of entertainment and knowledge.

 Gneiss rock Lalbagh, Lalbagh, Bangalore